umgbhalla/starred/README.md

 - [jondot/rust-how-do-i-start](https://github.com/jondot/rust-how-do-i-start) - Hand curated advice and pointers for getting started with Rust
 - [UgurcanAkkok/AreWeRustYet](https://github.com/UgurcanAkkok/AreWeRustYet) - Awesome list of "Are We *thing* Yet" for Rust
 - [mre/idiomatic-rust](https://github.com/mre/idiomatic-rust) - 🦀 A peer-reviewed collection of articles/talks/repos which teach concise, idiomatic Rust.
-- [grafana/awesome-k6](https://github.com/grafana/awesome-k6) - A curated list of resources on automated load- and performance testing using k6 🗻
+- [grafana/awesome-k6](https://github.com/grafana/awesome-k6) - A curated list of awesome tools, content and projects using k6
 - [delftopenhardware/awesome-open-hardware](https://github.com/delftopenhardware/awesome-open-hardware) - 🛠Helpful items for making open source hardware projects.
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [InterviewReady/system-design-resources](https://github.com/InterviewReady/system-design-resources) - These are the best resources for System Design on the Internet